Send the link below via email or IMCopy

 Furthermore, the use of synecdoche helps writers to achieve

 .
-For instance, saying “Soldiers were equipped with steel” is more concise and poetic than saying “The soldiers were equipped with swords, knives, daggers, and guns.”
+For instance, saying “Soldiers were equipped with steel” is more concise and creative than saying “The soldiers were equipped with swords, knives, daggers, and guns.”
 Like any other literary device, synecdoche, when used appropriately,

 adds a distinct color to words